Vinnytsia Oblast: Geography

 The Vinnytsia oblast is the only oblast of Ukraine containing large pelicanite resources (39 deposits with the total inferred resources of about 170 million tons).

 The lignite, commonly known as brown coal, found in Vinnytsia is similar in quality to the well-known lignite of Dniprobas and can be used for energy purposes utilizing the semi-coking and hydrogenation methods.
 Three lignite deposits in the oblast, containing about 50 million tons, have been preliminarily explored and an additional three deposits are in the exploration stage.

 The building materials industry widely uses local sand and gravel.
 There are five sand deposits, all of which are exploited, of which one is used for silicate bricks, three for building mortars and one for ballast.

 The town of Khmilnyk in Vinnytsia is home to a popular radon mineral spring, whose therapeutic properties have been ascertained and utilized for numerous health benefits.
 Also 21 table water springs have been prospected, ten of which have been certified and at five filling has already been arranged ("Rehina", "Kniazhna", "Shumylivska", "Podilska" and "Rosiana").
 Also, "Myrhorodska" type mineral water has been found.
 It is probable that there are many more radon deposits in the oblast that, once found, can be exploited.

-Bauxite, the ore used aluminum manufacturing, has recently been discovered in Podillia.
+Bauxite, the ore used aluminum manufacturing, has recently been discovered in Podolia.
 Geologists estimate that this deposit contains about 3 million tons of ore.